darthskotina/big-data-team-interview/README.md

 * **docker compose** (has been tested on v2.23.0)
 * **Visual Studio Code** version 1.85.0 or later, with devcontainers extension installed (usually goes by default)

-Any modern operating systems will suffice- this has been tested under Mac OS, but should also work just fine under Linux or Windows WSL, as long as your CPU architecture is aarch64 or x86_64.
+Any modern operating system will suffice- this has been tested under Mac OS, but should also work just fine under Linux or Windows WSL, as long as your CPU architecture is aarch64 or x86_64.

 Check out the repo to your local disk and run the following in its root directory: